Schultzer/libblas/README.md

 NOTE: only `double precision` and `complex*16` fixtures are genereated.

+## Benchmark
+[benchmark]: #benchmark
+The benchmark suite does not benchmark against other BLAS implemations.
+See [libblas-bench](https://github.com/schultzer/libblas-bench).

+Run `cargo +nightly bench`

+NOTE: remember to have nightly installed `rustup install nightly`

 ## Acknowledgement
 libblas is implememeted following the [REFERENCE BLAS Version 3.8.0](http://www.netlib.org/blas/) and [blas-js](https://github.com/R-js/blasjs).